As an Amazon Associate, I earn from qualifying purchases.

-Now add the buttermilk and mix into a soft, sticky dough.
+Now add the buttermilk and mix it into a soft, sticky dough.

 Allow resting for at least 30 minutes.

 Place spoonfuls of mixture in hot oil and fry until golden brown.

-Dip a spoon in cold water to ensure that dough separates from the spoon to form neatly rounded balls when dropped in oil.
+Dip a spoon in cold water to ensure that the dough separates from the spoon to form neatly rounded balls when dropped in oil.

 Place some syrup in a pan.